Practice Direction No 6 – Appeal against a decision of an Arbitrator

 Fresh evidence, additional evidence

-14. Fresh evidence, additional evidence or substituted evidence will only be accepted on appeal with the leave of the Presidential member (s 352(6) of the 1998 Act).
+- Fresh evidence, or evidence in addition to or in substitution for the evidence received in relation to the decision appealed against will only be accepted on appeal with the leave of the Presidential member (s 352(6) of the 1998 Act).
 Leave will not be granted unless the Presidential member is satisfied that:

 (a) the evidence concerned was not available to the party, and could not reasonably have been obtained by the party, before the proceedings concerned, or